Don't let the hose run while washing your car. Use a bucket and a hose with a shut-off nozzle. Doing this could save 150 gallons of water!

 Unplugged, abandoned, unused wells threaten groundwater resources and public health because they are a potential route for vertical movement of contaminants into aquifers.
 Contaminants from the surface, such as sewage, fertilizers, pesticides or run off water, can easily move downward through the unsealed, abandoned well.
 These contaminants may end up in your drinking water well!
 Large diameter wells, like old dug wells, pose the additional threat of being a safety hazard.
 People and animals may be injured or killed by falling into the wells.

-Information about plugging abandoned wells may be found on the State of Michigan Department of Environmental Quality (DEQ) webpage.
-Additional information about plugging your abandoned well may be obtained by contacting a Michigan registered well drilling contractor or the Kalamazoo County Human Services Department at 373-5336, or DEQ's Well Construction Unit at (517) 241-1377.
+Information about plugging abandoned wells may be found on the Michigan Dept. of Environment, Great Lakes and Energy (EGLE) webpage.
+Additional information about plugging your abandoned well may be obtained by contacting a Michigan registered well drilling contractor or the Kalamazoo County Human Services Department at 373-5336, or EGLE's Well Construction Unit at (517) 241-1377.

 What is an Abandoned Well?